“We weren’t prepared for the squeaking of suffocating,” he remembers. “You could hear her trying to get air in; it was unsettling.”

 Severe CDH, but some hope

 “They didn’t see the point.
-They held no hope at all,” says Joshua.
+They had no hope at all,” says Joshua.

 At the CFDT, the Oliveris found the hope they were looking for — even though their unborn daughter faced frightening odds.